websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/customizing-collections-using-segments.md

 # Customizing Collections Using Segments

 By default, all the items in a Collection are visible for all users and assigned to the *Anyone* group.
 However, you can create a *Personalized Variation* of these items using Segments.
-When you use a Personalized Variation, the items that are part of your collection don't change, but the items that are shown depend on the user Segment.
+When you use a Personalized Variation, the items that are part of your Collection don't change, but the items shown are filtered for your Segment.

 ![Collections are available for anyone, by default](./customizing-collections-using-segments/images/02.png)